Angelo Muscat

 Angelo Muscat (24 September 1930 – 10 October 1977) was a Maltese-born British character actor.
-He is primarily recalled for his role as the silent butler in the 1967 television series The Prisoner.
+He is primarily remembered for his role as the silent butler in the 1967 television series The Prisoner.

-Biography
+Life and career

 Muscat was born on 24 September 1930 in Malta to a policeman father.
 He was distinctly diminutive at only 4 ft 3 in, although both his parents and his three brothers were over 6 ft in height.
 Muscat initially found work as a kitchen porter and then as a stoker at an RAF base in Malta.
 After the death of his parents and finding himself largely alone, he moved to England where he worked in a zip-fastener factory.

 In 1961 Muscat joined a production of Snow White and the Seven Dwarfs that was to tour the United Kingdom.
 Moving into television, he played a Chumbley robot in the Doctor Who serial Galaxy 4 (1965), played the part of a clown in the ITV series Emergency – Ward 10 and appeared as the Queen's Servant in the BBC television adaptation of Alice in Wonderland (1966).

-Muscat appeared in the television series The Prisoner (1967–1968) with Patrick McGoohan, appearing in 14 of the 17 episodes as the silent butler.
+Muscat appeared in the television series The Prisoner (1967–1968) with Patrick McGoohan, appearing in 14 of the 17 episodes as a silent butler.
 He played an Oompa-Loompa in Willy Wonka & the Chocolate Factory (uncredited, 1971).
 He also appeared in the Beatles' Magical Mystery Tour (uncredited, 1967).

 During his later years, Muscat lived alone and virtually penniless in a basement flat in North London.
 He found it difficult to find acting work, and to supplement his income he made ornate birdcages by hand.